eR-Biostat/Courses/Under graduate courses/Basic concept of statistical inference using R -I/README.md

 * Introduction
 * Student’s t-test
   + One sample t-test
   + One sided test
   + Two sided test
   + Confidence interval for the mean
   + Two samples t-test
   + What should we test?
   + Assuming equal variances
- +Assuming different variances
+  + Assuming different variances
- +Power of a t-test
+  + Power of a t-test
 *  Mann-Whitney-Wilcoxon test
 * The limited role of the p-value
 * Equivalence tests